ericisaiah/sf-transit-alexa-skill/README.md

 ### Run

+To run the app locally, install the needed node packages:

+    npm install

-To run the app locally, uncomment out the lines indicated at the top, and comment out the line:
+Then uncomment the lines indicated at the top:

+    ///// UNCOMMENT BELOW TO TEST LOCALLY /////

+Comment out the line:

     exports.handler = function(event, context, callback) {